-I don’t think they are a great substitute for fenugreek, because the aroma is totally different, but if combined with yellow mustard seeds, they are going to add a wonderful spicy taste to your dishes.
+I don’t think they are a great substitute for fenugreek, because the aroma is totally different, but if combined with maple syrup for example, they are going to add a wonderful savor to your dishes.

-It’s a bit close to fenugreek seeds, but it’s not a very reliable substitute.
+It’s a bit close in taste, but it’s not a very reliable fenugreek flavor substitute.

-I’m not talking here about fenugreek seeds substitute, what I’m talking about here is substitutes to fenugreek leaves.
+I’m not going to talk here about fenugreek powder substitutes, what I’m going to talk about here are substitutes to fenugreek leaves.

-They are a bit pricey and are hard to get, however if you are planning on preparing Indian dishes, you will certainly need them.
+They are a bit strange to use instead of fenugreek leaves, however if you are planning on preparing Indian dishes, you will certainly need them.

-A great way to obtain the same texture and a resembling aroma to that of fenugreek leaves is to use spinach instead.
+A great way to obtain the same texture and a resembling aroma to that of fenugreek leaves is to use spinach for example.

-However, this substitution will not work for you if you do not have fenugreek seeds, as the spinach leaves are going to be overwhelming, the best thing I’ve found is to grind some fenugreek seeds and mix them while the spinach leaves are cooking.
+However, this substitution will not work if you do not have fenugreek seeds, as spinach leaves are going to be overwhelming, the best thing I’ve found is to grind some fenugreek seeds and add them while the spinach leaves are cooking.

 This will make the spinach leaves taste similar to fenugreek leaves.

-These five fenugreek substitutes are proven to work and will make your dishes smells and tastes of fenugreek.
+These five fenugreek substitutes, plus the bonus one, are proven to work and will make your dishes smell and taste of fenugreek.

 If you know other substitutes, please share them in a comment.